ScanMeFindMe/resources/texts/en/static/url.md

 <h3>Logo</h3>

 <p>You can use the many default logos on our platform or upload your own with a Pro account.
 Doing so instills trust amongst users when they come across your QR code.
-If you're wondering if adding a logo corrupts the encoded URL, it doesn't.</p>
+If you're wondering if adding a logo corrupts the encoded URL, <a href="#article:about_logos">it doesn't</a>.</p>

 <p>QR codes are designed to be readable even if the logo covers part of the encoded information.
 As long as the logo is sized to a specific ratio and doesn't cover the markers at the edge, your QR code will be perfectly scannable.</p>

 <h3>Captions and borders</h3>

 <p>Instead of a plain QR code, style it with personalized captions and borders.
-Captions offer clarity about what lies ahead after the user scans the QR code.
-Adding a caption with ScanMeFindMe adds legitimacy and encourages your customers to scan the QR code.
+Captions offer clarity about what lies ahead after the user scans the QR code. <a href="#article:about_templates">Adding a caption with ScanMeFindMe</a> adds legitimacy and encourages your customers to scan the QR code.
 Meanwhile, customizing the QR code with borders makes it stands out from other text and visuals in printed materials.</p>

 <h3>Color</h3>